wgmo/graphtik/docs/source/arch.rst

     COMPUTE
     computation
         |v410-flowchart|
-        The definition & execution of networked operation is splitted in 1+2 phases:
+        The definition & execution of networked operation is split in 1+2 phases:

         - `COMPOSITION`
         - `COMPILATION`